 We must be notified by the developer/owner/occupier when a property is to be made 'live' on Royal Mail’s website.

 This is to allow outside organisations to access the new address and to inform Cleaner Communities to enable the recycling and waste containers to be delivered to the property.

 The address will also be added to the recycling calendar database to enable residents to access their recycling calendar.

 Requests for new street names

-Where possible names are chosen to reflect the history of the site or acknowledge the geography of the area.
-You can contact us to suggest street names in the same way as postal addresses, please request an application form.
+Where possible, names are chosen to reflect the history of the site or acknowledge the geography of the area.
+To suggest street names in the same way as postal addresses, please request an application form.

 Houses with names (no postal number allocated)

 If your property has a name and not a postal number and you wish to change the name of the property, you will need our approval.

 It could cause confusion if more than one property in the same road or vicinity has the same name.
 Emergency services could also be delayed in locating your property.